3L SteppIR Oct 2017 Paint Job

 Three days after putting the first coat of paint on the poles, I painted the heat shrink tubing where the poles were originally cable-tied to the saw horses.More

-Photo 7 – Heat shrink tubing painted with a 47 cent 1″ foam brush from Walmart with excellent results
+Photo 7 – Heat shrink tubing painted with an inexpensive 1″ foam brush from Walmart with excellent results

 Second Coat of Paint